stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Each objective and key result card will then be powered by the 6 elements of collaboration in #stratapp.

 This may involve adding employees who are outside of the leadership team.
 As mentioned above, you can collaborate effectively without yet publishing the OKR module outside of the leadership team.
 This is another real-world attribute of #stratapp.

+#### how many OKRs?

+How many OKRs should we set each month or quarter?
+Less is more, as explained [here](https://stratappsaas.com/blog/how-many-OKRs/ "how many OKRs?").

 ## implement OKRs - progressively